cdlhub/documentation/md/FinancialModule.md

 ## Design

 The Oasis Financial Module is a data-driven process design for calculating the losses on insurance policies.
-Like the Exposure Module, it is an abstract design in order to cater for the many variations and has three basic concepts:
+It is an abstract design in order to cater for the many variations and has four basic concepts:

 1. A **programme** which defines which **items** are grouped together at which levels for the purpose of providing loss amounts to policy terms and conditions.
 The programme has a user-definable profile and dictionary called **prog** which holds optional reference details such as a description and account identifier.
 The prog table is not required for the calculation and therefore does not appear in the kernel input files.
 2. A policytc **profile** which provides the parameters of the policy’s terms and conditions such as limit and deductible and calculation rules.
 3. A **policytc** cross-reference file which associates a policy terms and conditions profile to each programme level aggregation.
+4. A **xref** file which specifies how the output losses are summarized.

 The profile not only provides the fields to be used in calculating losses (such as limit and deductible) but also which mathematical calculation (calcrule_id) and which allocation rule (allocrule_id) to apply.